okanuregen/Django---Hotel-Management-System/README.md

 * Requirement Analysis Document - System Design Document - Object Design Document - Mockups - Class Diagram - ER Diagram are in the "Documents" Folder

 * It is hotel management system which have 5 different user types: <br>
-Admin - Manager - Receptionist - Staff - Guest  (Each of the types have different functionality.)
+Admin - Manager - Receptionist - Staff - Guest  (Each of the types have different permission and functionality.)

 * There are some screenshots of the program on "Screenshots" folder.